Financial Management Service: Services

-FMS has a total of 2,100 employees located in its headquarters offices in Washington, DC, and Hyattsville, MD, and its five regional centers in Austin, Birmingham, Kansas City, Philadelphia and San Francisco.
+FMS had a total of 2,100 employees located in its headquarters offices in Washington, D.C., and Hyattsville, Maryland, and its five regional centers in Austin, Birmingham, Kansas City, Philadelphia, and San Francisco.
 Before 1984, FMS was known as the Bureau of Government Financial Operations.

 Credit Gateway

 On September 13, 2010, the Financial Management Service started to use Credit Gateway as a deposit program for the receipt of federal agency Fedwire and ACH credit transactions.
 It is an effort to modernize the collections and cash management programs of the US Department of the Treasury and is being implemented in multiple phases over the course of two years.

 The Credit Gateway is operated by a commercial bank that has been designated as a financial agent of the government.
 The bank processes FMS transactions using its own infrastructure and commercial software.
 The transactions settle at Federal Reserve Banks, rather than at the designated commercial bank.
 The Credit Gateway processes transactions in real time to FMS reporting systems, namely the Transaction Reporting System.